taubyte/vm-orbit/README.md

 # vm-orbit
-A tool for creating plugin binaries to be deployed on a Taubyte Cloud
+A framework for creating plugins for the Taubyte WebAssembly Virtual Machine

 # Creating A Plugin

 ## Exported Functions
-* Plugins can be created from structures with method names starting with **W_**
-* The signature parameters can include the following:
+Plugins are fashioned from structures that bear method names prefixed with **W_**.
+The signature parameters can be inclusive of the following:

+* context
+* module
-    * context, module,uint, uint8, uint16, uint32, uint64,int, int8, int16, int32, int64
+* uint, uint8, uint16, uint32, uint64
+* int, int8, int16, int32, int64

+In these parameters:

-        * module is used use for reading and writing to/from module memory
+* The `module` parameter enables reading and writing to/from the module memory.
-        * though context and module are optional, if used they must be in the first and second parameters, respectfully
+* The `context` and `module` parameters, although optional, must be in the first and second positions respectively, if included.

 #### Example
 ```go
 type tester struct{}